 Selecting an OVP to monetize your educational videos

 So you know that you want monetization—great!
-Let’s talk about your online video platform selection—but first, let’s define the term.
+Let’s talk about your online video education platform selection—but first, let’s define the term.

 An online video platform (often abbreviated to OVP) is a tool for managing your online video.
 First and foremost, an OVP helps you store and deliver video.
 That means it provides the storage, servers, and infrastructure for live streaming or video on-demand.
 Other OVP features that may be especially important for educational users include white label, integrated paywalls, and video APIs.

 We’ll discuss those in a bit more detail, but first let’s look at how to set up video monetization via an OVP.

 Setting up video monetization with your OVP

 Getting video monetization up and running is relatively simple.
 For the examples below, we’ll cover this setup for when you’re using DaCast’s streaming solutions.